mantrajs/mantra-cli/README.md

 You may customize Mantra-CLI by editing `mantra_cli.yaml` on the root directory of your project.
 Please open an issue with suggestions for more customization.

+The configuration is designed to be similar to [mantra-atom-package] (https://github.com/mantrajs/mantrajs-atom-package).
+The long term goal is to make configuration interchangeable.

 ### tab size

 * The number of spaces for indentation.
 Default: 2.